The TruEnd-procedure: Treating trailing zero-valued balances in credit data: A method for finding trailing zero-valued balances (TZB)

 A manual evaluation of individual $t_z(i)$-points across many affected loans $i \in \mathcal{S}_{T}\left(\boldsymbol{B},b \right)$ will quickly become cumbersome without some automation.
 However, we can formalise the use of the arithmetic mean as a tool for evaluating any particular $t_z(i)$-value of loan $i$; and indeed, for evaluating a chosen $b$-value as the portfolio-wide TZB-threshold.
 This idea exploits the mean's known weakness to outliers, particularly those $B_{it}$-values close to zero within a supposed TZB-period.
 As such, consider the measure

-where $M_1$ is evaluated across the account's TZB-period given some $t_z$-value; i.e., $M_1$ is the affected account's mean TZB-balance.
+where $t_z$ is a candidate starting point of the TZB-period of a particular account.
+This $M_1$-measure is evaluated across the TZB-period given some $t_z$-value; i.e., $M_1$ is the affected account's mean TZB-balance.
 Now consider the counterweight measure

 where $M_2$ is estimated across the period (of specifiable length $\tau\geq1$) that immediately precedes the TZB-period; i.e., $M_2$ is the affected account's non-TZB mean balance.
 For non-TZB accounts, $M_1$ is undefined while $M_2$ simply becomes the mean balance of the last $\tau$ periods, i.e., $t_z$ becomes $T_i$.
-In the interest of expediency, we simply set the length $\tau=6$ months when calculating $M_2$; though this aspect can certainly be investigated in future work.
+In the interest of expediency, we simply set the length $\tau=6$ months when calculating $M_2$; though this aspect can certainly be investigated in future\footnote{Upon the request of a reviewer, we repeated the present work after doubling this parameter to $\tau=12$ months.
+However, none of the results changed in any meaningful way, thereby suggesting that the TruEnd-procedure is not overly sensitive to this particular parameter, at least not for the mortgage dataset and for $\tau\in[6,12]$.
+Whilst these results for $\tau=12$ are not reported in this paper, the curious reader is referred to our source code in \citet{botha2024sourcecode}.} work.
 More importantly, and since both measures $M_1$ and $M_2$ work in concert when varying $t_z$, the influence of either measure on the other can be tracked as follows.
 Given a $t_z(i)$-value for a TZB-account $i$, let $\phi_i\big( t_z(i) \big)$ denote the degree to which $M_1\big(t_z(i) \big)$ is `contaminated' by $M_2\big(t_z(i),\tau \big)$, defined simply as